OctopusDeploy/blog/blog/2020-03/runbooks-with-iac/index.md

 My absolute favorite part about runbooks is not having to create a release for each run.
 To get my CloudFormation template and bootstrap script right, I had to do a lot of runs before landing on something which worked.
 Not having to do the release dance was very nice.

-This sample is available on our [samples instance](https://samples.octopus.app/app#/Spaces-102/projects/to-do-linux/operations/runbooks) for you to poke around in.
+This sample is available on our [samples instance](https://samples.octopus.app/app#/Spaces-102/projects/to-do-linux/operations/runbooks) for you to play around with.
 You will need to sign in as a guest.
 Don't worry about breaking anything; guest users have read-only permissions.